-Procedures necessary for salon development.
-Topics include professional ethics, goal setting, salon operation and record keeping.
+Applications of procedures necessary for salon development.
+Topics include professional ethics and goals, salon operation, and record keeping.
 Semester Hours 4 (2 lec/4 lab)

 CSME 2445 Instructional Theory and Clinic Operations

 An overview of objectives based on requirements of the Texas Department of Licensing and Regulations (TDLR) Instructor Examination.
 Provides students with opportunities to participate in classroom and laboratory instruction.
 Prerequisite: CSME 2414 and CSME 2515.
 Semester Hours 4 (2 lec/5 lab)